kamahen/pykythe/README.md

 * Each "import" is recursively processed (if there is a circular import, this is detected and the recursive import is treated as a no-op).
   * This includes outputting the `.kythe.json`, `.kythe.entries`, and
     `.pykythe.symtab` files.
-(The `.pykythe.symtab` file can be reused as a "cache" to avoid reprocessing the source file.)
+  * The `.pykythe.symtab` files are reused as a "cache" to avoid reprocessing a source file.
+    * There is no "lock" on these files (except for outputting the completed `.pykythe.symtab` file); this means that an imported file may be processed multiple times but once it is available, it won't be reprocessed.

 * The expressions are symbolically evaluated to fill in the symtab.
-This is, in effect, simple type inferencing or abstract interpretation (for example, resolving a function call to a class constructor, then applying the "dot" operator to determine the attribute's type).
+This is, in effect, a simple type inferencer / abstract interpretation (for example, resolving a function call to a class constructor, then applying the "dot" operator to determine the attribute's type).

-  * When a symtab entry is updated with additional information, it is recorded in the "rejected" list.
+  * When a symtab entry is updated with additional information, it is recorded in the "changed" list (`symchg`).

-  * If the "rejected" list is non-empty after symbolically evaluating the expressions, the process is repeated.
+  * If the "changed" list is non-empty after symbolically evaluating the expressions, the process is repeated.
 Generally, no more than 3 passes are needed to incorporate all the information.
   * While symbolically evaluating the expressions, additional Kythe facts can be generated; for example, attributes (after a `.` operator) can be resolved to the appropriate class